Endometriosis Specialist Melbourne | Create Health | Endometriosis Clinic

 How is Endometriosis diagnosed?

 The symptoms of endometriosis vary, and other conditions may cause similar symptoms.
+To determine whether you have endometriosis, we use a pelvic ultrasound.
+However, this will usually only reveal moderate to severe endometriosis disease.

+The ultrasound will also exclude other pathology in the pelvis.
 The only certain way to diagnose endometriosis is by laparoscopy, using minimally invasive surgery with a very thin telescope called a laparoscope to view the pelvic cavity.

 How is Endometriosis treated?